-Why should Rail industry move towards the Cloud for Big Data Analytics?
+Why should the rail industry move towards the cloud for big data analytics?

-Rail Transportation is one of the industries that persistently look for master strategies to mitigate operating and maintenance costs.
-Like many others, railroads are tippy-toeing into the era of digitization, data analytics, predictive maintenance, etc. Over the past few years, railroads have been aggressively adapting emerging and innovative technologies (from software to SaaS applications to modern data solutions) to earn returns from an unconventional asset called ‘data’.
+Rail transportation is one of the industries that persistently look for master strategies to mitigate operating and maintenance costs.
+Like many others, railroads are tippy-toeing into the era of digitization, data analytics, and predictive maintenance.
+Over the past few years, railroads have been aggressively adopting emerging and innovative technologies (from software to SaaS applications to modern data solutions) to earn returns from an unconventional asset called ‘data’.

 The scale of big data in rail